abhyaasa/app/dev-notes.md

 ## Flavors and data directory structure

 You test and build with the current **flavor** of your choice.
-Change the flavor with `gulp flavor --name NAME`.
+Change the flavor with `gulp flavor --name NAME`, which must be run after system download.
 The distribution comes with support for the `test` flavor, but that may not be the current flavor of distribution branches.

 For each `FLAVOR` there is a `data/flavors/FLAVOR` directory with `library`, `media`, and `resources` subdirectories.
 If the flavor uses cdecks, there is also a `data/cdecks/FLAVOR` directory .
 If a deck contains media file references, those files are in a subdirectory of the `media` directory named after the deck.